 \section{Methods}

 We study the dynamics of Boussinesq, rotating spherical shell convection driven by internal heating and cooling.
 Our simulations are conducted using the pseudo-spectral code \emph{Dedalus} \citep{2020PhRvR...2b3068B}.
-All variables are expended in terms of spherical harmonics in the horizontal directions and Chebyshev polynomials in the radial direction using a standard 3/2-dealisaing.
+All variables are expanded in terms of spherical harmonics in the horizontal directions and Chebyshev polynomials in the radial direction using a standard 3/2 dealiasing.